After Trump win, critic Buffett sees strong stocks, trade hurdles

-WASHINGTON Billionaire investor Warren Buffett defended the stock market's strength and raised doubts about President-elect Donald Trump's trade agenda in a CNN interview broadcast on Friday, just days after the U.S. election.
+WASHINGTON (Reuters) - Billionaire investor Warren Buffett defended the stock market's strength and raised doubts about President-elect Donald Trump's trade agenda in a CNN interview broadcast on Friday, just days after the U.S. election.

 Buffett, a vocal critic of Trump, endorsed Democrat Hillary Clinton during her failed bid for the White House.
 Her husband, former President Bill Clinton, implemented the North American Free Trade Agreement in 1994.